 You have to understand, and have some experience with the advanced working method of French randing, which I like to refer to as "piling".

 Learning it can be quite difficult and confusing for beginners!

-This unique looking base not only has an attractive look to it, but might also come in handy as an elegant solution in some special situations.
+This unique looking base not only has an attractive look, but might also come in handy as an elegant solution in some special situations.

 In this theoretical lesson we will take our round-base knowledge to the next level.